deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 They did so.
 Gaoian gravity was just a little higher than Galactic Standard, and between two of them, he was launched to the height of a ceiling that could accommodate even the tallest Rrrrtktktkp'ch or bulkiest Guvnurag.
 He caught the edge, swung there for a second, and then hauled himself up and into the air duct.

-"And…third?"
+"And...third?"
 One of the soldiers asked.

 Regaari unslung his gun and got his bearings.